FranFara/Challenge/README.md

 ```

 ## Running the app
-* Make sure you have xcode installed.
+* Make sure you have xcode installed and configured.
-* Make sure you have android studio installed.
+* Make sure you have android studio installed and configured.

 ### Android

-You need an android Emulator running, or an device connected with [developer options enabled](https://developer.android.com/studio/debug/dev-options).

 On the project folder do:
 1. npx react-native run-android

+### iOS
+On the project folder do:
+1. cd ios
+2. pod install
+3. after installation of dependencies run: cd ..
+4. npx react-native run-ios

 ## Dependencies & Libraries